Digital artifactual value: Differing notions of artifactual value

 Thus, ebooks relate to artifactual value with a focus on economic value.
 Because there is a demand within the market for this media, the pricing and importance increases.
 Bide's report is a fortuitous one.
 The marketplace has called for this medium regardless of the significance of its content.
-It is deems as important because its creation has established a new level within the digital medium that could develop into the norm by the end of this decade.
+It is deemed as important because its creation has established a new level within the digital medium that could develop into the norm by the end of this decade.

 From "The Need to Archive Blog Content", this article discusses the advent of legitimate blogs that professional journalists and newspapers cite for genuine information.
 Because creators of blogs and social media have the ability to edit or delete postings or the entire content at the creator's will.
 This author has concerns about the editing, "but will anyone be able to see the actual blog entries?
 Will these primary source documents be available?"
 Here is a comment made in the article concerning the longevity of a news source and how it has both potential and danger in being totally unavailable once the information has passed its initial interest level: "Since the "Daily Nightly" blog is not archived anywhere other than the MSNBC site, there is no guarantee that future generations will have access to these posts, considered by traditional media to be insightful and helpful for understanding part of the news process."
 The author describes possible answers to archiving blogs; however, the points align themselves with artifactual value concerns within this medium.
 The premise is structured around truth, validity and authenticity along with proper linking methods to accredited sources so that this form of communication and information does not go undetected.
 "Trust is of fundamental importance in digital document management," this is an important part of establishing value to this type of sites.
 As more and more accredited news sources cite blogs and other traditional transient sites, the term of artifactual value will be linked to blogs and social media.